Gary Kreps

+Gary L. Kreps is an American educator.
+Since 2020, he has been a Distinguished Professor of communication at Virginia's George Mason University, where he directs the Center for Health and Risk Communication.
 At George Mason University, Kreps served as Chair of the Department of Communication from 2004 to 2013.
 He, spearheaded introduction of the department's leading international doctoral program in Health, Risk, and Strategic Communication.
 He held the Eileen and Steve Mandell Endowed Chair in Health Communication from 2004 to 2010, and was appointed as University Distinguished Professor in 2010.
-Prior to joining the faculty at George Mason University, he served as Founding Chief of the Health Communication and Informatics Research Branch at the National Cancer Institute (NCI), where he introduced important national health communication research programs.
-He was the Founding Dean of the School of Communication at Hofstra University, Executive Director of the Greenspun School of Communication at UNLV, and served as a professor at Northern Illinois, Rutgers, IUPUI, and Purdue Northwest universities.